We introduced Cemetery Regulations to maintain an acceptable standard for the cemeteries in Eden.

-- The *Certificate of Cremation must be given to the Duty Cemetery Officer by 9am.
+- You must give the *Certificate of Cremation to the Duty Cemetery Officer by 9am.
 This must be 48 hours before an interment can take place.

-*We would prefer that the Cremation Certificate in provided to us 48 hours before interment takes place.
+*We would prefer that you provide the Cremation Certificate to us 48 hours before interment takes place.
 If you are unable to produce it beforehand, we will accept it at the graveside, before the start of the burial.

-This is a grave for which the Exclusive Right of Burial has been purchased.
+The purchase of a grave for Exclusive Rights of Burial.
 This gives the purchaser/s:

-- The right to be buried in the grave.
+- The right for burial in the grave.

 - The right to authorise the use of the grave for other interments.

-- To right to apply for a memorial to be erected.
+- The right to apply for the erection of a memorial.

-If a grave is to be used and the deceased is not the owner and the original purchaser/s are deceased, a Statutory Declaration will need to be completed.
+If a grave is to be used and the deceased is not the owner and the original purchaser/s are deceased, you will need to complete a Statutory Declaration.

 Exclusive Rights of Burial are currently granted for 50 years from the date of purchase.

-Exclusive Rights of Burial granted prior to April 2000 are for 100 years from the date of purchase.
+Exclusive Rights of Burial granted before April 2000 are for 100 years from the date of purchase.

 - Standard grave space 2.7m (9') x 1.2m (4').